telmoanastacio/spring-food/README.md

 It is focused in recipes.
 It uses a Spoonacular api client to get recipes, besides the possibility to add new recipes.

+MySql 8.0.19 is used.

+Sql database script can be found in "spring-food.sql" file.

+Properties relating to persistence can be found in the file "persistence-mysql.properties".

 ## instructions

 The server can be started very conveniently trough the Maven command from the IDE: